The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### Should I be using Forked Raiju or Fleeting Raiju?

 Both Forked Raiju and Fleeting Raiju have an identical potency of 560.
-Forked Raiju is a gapcloser, whereas Fleeting Raiju is a standard melee gcd which allows it freedom of movement.
+Forked Raiju is a gapcloser, whereas Fleeting Raiju is a standard melee GCD which allows it freedom of movement.
 Realistically you should always be using Fleeting Raiju, however if you need to use a gapcloser then use Forked Raiju.

-Tldr; use whatever you want.
+**TL;DR**: use whatever you want.

 ### Does Kassatsu damage percent affect Hyosho and Goka?